 The former head coach at Michigan State, Eastern Michigan and Oakland Universities, Hicks has been Coach of the Year four times in the Central Collegiate Lacrosse Association and the National MCLA Division I Coach of the Year in 2011.
 Originally from Freeport, Long Island, Hicks was a player at the University of Notre Dame, a player/coach in England for two years, and then a member of several club teams in the states.
 Dwayne is now director and head coach for Team Total, a Michigan based travel team featuring some of the best high school players from the metro Detroit area.

 Mark Howard began coaching boys’ lacrosse in 2005 as the first varsity head coach for Arrowhead HS, helping lead them to four straight Wisconsin state championship appearances, including two consecutive state championships.
 He was named conference Coach of the Year in 2006 and 2009 and named US Lacrosse Wisconsin High School Coach of the year in 2009.
 He was selected as coach for Team Spirit in 2010 US Lacrosse National Senior Showcase, in Orlando, Florida.
 Currently, he coaches boy’s lacrosse for Lake Country Youth Lacrosse Club, Hartland, WI, where he also serves as boy’s coaching director.
 Howard played lacrosse at New Trier (IL) HS and was member of inaugural Illinois HS All-Star team in 1988 and played both collegiate and post-collegiate club lacrosse.
-Currently, he works in law enforcement, and as a law enforcement trainer for last 12 years.

 James D. Johnson